 Quintessential Comfort Food

 The dishes macaroni and cheese, chicken pot pie, and chili all create the image of sitting by the fire eating warm, comforting food on a cold day.
 We may also put a pot roast in the oven, or bake a meatloaf to satisfy any cravings or cure the winter blues.
-All of these dishes seem purely American, even if they may have origins from other parts of the world.
-But what recipe doesn't?
+All of these dishes seem quite American, even if they may have origins from other parts of the world.

 Taking advantage of the treasures that the surrounding oceans offer, Americans have created one of the best shellfish samplers around—the New England clambake.
-Complete with Maine lobster and local clams or mussels, as well as potatoes and corn on the cob, this summertime meal-in-one is America in a pot.
+Complete with Maine lobster and local clams or mussels, potatoes, and corn on the cob, this summertime meal-in-one is an American classic.
 It is often accompanied by clam chowder, a creamy way to enjoy the flavors of the sea.
-But let's not forget crab cakes and crab boils—whether made with East or West coast crabs, these delicious dishes feel very patriotic.
+But let's not forget Maryland crab cakes and Louisiana crab boils, too!

 Desserts to be Proud of